ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part4-Monadic-Functions.md

 }
 ```

-This now handles the nullable input string and wraps the `TryParse` in a more elegant solution.
+This now handles the nullable input string and wraps the `TryParse` more elegantly.

 The console app: